The WIAA goes back to 1923 to determine the beginning of its boys spring golf tournament program.

 Racine held the tournament the next three years, too, then it moved around among many communities.
 Lawsonia, near Green Lake, has hosted the State Tournament on two separate occasions (1955-62 and 1976-80).
 But usually, the sites changed after two or three years.
 Lake Arrowhead in Adams County held it from 1986 to 1989.

 Because golf became a two-class tournament program in 1989, the B-C portion that year went to Mishicot (Fox Hills) where the entire program - meaning three classes for the first time - was held in 1990.
 Terminology was changed in 1991 from Classes to Divisions (1-2-3).
 Beginning in 1994, the tournament moved to the University Ridge Course in Madison where it remains today.

 Madison West holds the greatest number of team titles with 15.
-Osseo-Fairchild is next with nine, Racine Park has seven, and Arrowhead has six.
+Osseo-Fairchild is next with nine, and Arrowhead and Racine Park have seven.

 Arrowhead (2007-10) is the only program to have won four straight championships.
 Racine (1923-25), Madison West (1934-36 and 1960-62), Middleton (1997-99) and Osseo-Fairchild (1994-96) have won three consecutive titles.

 Bill Heim of Green Bay Preble and Jeremy Lyons of Glenwood City are the only individuals to win medalist honors three times.
 Heim won from 1986-88 and Lyons from 1997-99.